urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 ## Additional cores

-While Gall expects a single 10-arm agent core, it's still possible to include additional cores by composing them into the subject of the agent core itself.
+While Gall expects a single 10-arm agent core, it's possible to include additional cores by composing them into the subject of the agent core itself.
 The contents of these cores will then be available to arms of the agent core.